Earth Angel: Commercial performance

 At the time, it was a rare achievement for an R&B song to chart within the top echelons of the pop chart.
 The Penguins were the first West Coast R&B group to dent the pop top ten.
-In May 1955, Dootsie Williams was presented with a gold record to celebrate the record selling one million copies (it was reported that nearly 200,000 copies of "Earth Angel" were sold in Southern California alone).
+In May 1955, Dootsie Williams was presented with a gold record to celebrate the record selling 1 million copies (it was reported that nearly 200,000 copies of "Earth Angel" were sold in Southern California alone).
 With the popularity of the song "The Flying Saucer", the single saw revived sales in summer 1956.
 When the Penguins switched to Mercury Records, the label reissued "Earth Angel" in September 1956 with string accompaniment.
 The following July, Billboard reported that the single was again breaking out in certain markets, remarking, "This wax breaks out every summer."
 It made another appearance at #101 in late December 1959.
 Indeed, Billboard confirmed the single's enduring popularity in 1960: "The original version of 'Earth Angel,' for example, is still known to be a heavy traffic item in many areas."
 By 1963, Williams had told Billboard the single had passed the 2,000,000 mark, and it was reported to be the top-selling single of Dootone Records (at this period renamed Dooto).
 The same year, it was reported that thousands of bogus copies of "Earth Angel" were attempted to be sold by an unidentified counterfeiter.

 The song has continued to sell multiple decades after its release; in 1983, for example, it was still selling thousands of copies per week around the world.
-According to The New York Times, the Penguins' recording of "Earth Angel" has sold over ten million copies.
-Its exact figures are uncertain; the Honolulu Star-Bulletin wrote that the single has sold "perhaps as many as 20 million records, remaining one of the most popular records of all time."
+According to The New York Times, the Penguins' recording of "Earth Angel" has sold over 10 million copies.
+Its exact figures are uncertain; the Honolulu Star-Bulletin wrote that the single has sold "perhaps as many as 20 million records, remaining one of the more popular records of all time."